 The communications course at UCI’s Graduate Resource Center (GRC) was instrumental in helping me win the inaugural Grad Slam competition, because it taught me about different aspects of speaking and engaging with the audience and I highly recommend the course for all graduate scholars."- Ashley Fong, UC System-Wide 2015 Grad Slam Winner

 Grad Slam is a systemwide competition that showcases and awards the best three-minute research presentations by graduate scholars.
 This competition not only highlights the excellence, importance and relevance of UCI graduate scholars and their research, but it is also designed to increase graduate students' communication skills and their capacity to effectively present their work with poise and confidence.
 It is an opportunity to share accomplishments with the campus, friends of UCI, the local community, and the broader public.
-Thank you to all of our participants and judges, see you next year!

-Click here to view the video of the systemwide competition.
+Click here to view the video of the 2017 systemwide competition.

 Record a three-minute video of yourself explaining your research and its significance as if speaking to an audience of people without academic experience in your field.
 Consider the video a rough draft, letting the judges get a sense of your research and the impact you believe it may have.
 The video will not be judged on production value.

-The video should be uploaded to YouTube or Vimeo and available for judges to view February 3rd - March 16th, 2017.
+The video should be uploaded to YouTube or Vimeo and available for judges to view January 19 – February 8, 2018.
 The video will only be shared with internal UCI judges and will not be shared beyond that without consent from the contestant.